-The way we eat and think of food today is bound to change.
-The increasing demand for food, especially meat and dairy, combined with the increasingly damaging effects of climate change on agriculture (Cho, 2018), will push the food industry to reconsider its methods, and consumers their choices.
-Within this context, technology companies, the new actors on the food industry stage, are suggesting a solution, one that disregards food as being archaic, inefficient, and the practices around food production and preparation as time-wasters.
-Their solution, materialized in consumer products dubbed as 'complete foods', is backed up by huge financial support from venture capital, and regarded as the future of food.
-With this in mind, the research developed within this thesis is based on the following question: is food on a path towards becoming obsolete?

-Silicon Valley's interpretation of food does not reflect the importance people place on it.
-The focus within this culture is on profit-driven innovation, while the cultural role of food, gender representation, or collective values associated with sharing food, are largely unrepresented.
-Instead, the emphasis is on the continuous quest to improve food products, within the value system of techno-solutionism.
-This system revolves around striving for perfection, maximum efficiency, and zero ambiguity, all unrepresentative of food culture.
-Evgeny Morozov, in his book To Save Everything, Click Here critically describes this value system, explaining that "this never-ending quest to ameliorate [...] is shortsighted and only perfunctorily interested in the activity for which improvement is sought" (Morozov, 2013).
-Considering these aspects, food will become increasingly commodified and products such as meal replacements, the materialization of techno-solutionism in food, will continue to be pushed by venture capital-funded corporations as an universal response to anything from time management, nutritional dilemmas, food waste and sustainability.
+The way we eat and think of food today is bound to change in the future.
+The increasing demand for food, especially meat and dairy, combined with the increasingly damaging effects of climate change on agriculture (Cho, 2018), has the potential to push the food industry in new directions, and consumers to reconsider their choices.
+Within this context, technology companies, the new actors on the food industry stage, are putting forward a solution which disregards food as being archaic and inefficient, and the practices around food production and preparation as time-wasters.
+Their solution, materialized in products dubbed as 'complete foods' or 'meal replacements', which allegedly contain all the essential nutrients for the human body, is backed up by huge financial support from venture capital, and regarded as the future of food.
+However, this interpretation of food does not reflect its historical importance.
+The cultural role of food, gender representation, or collective values associated with sharing food, are largely disregarded.
+Instead, the emphasis is on the continuous quest to improve food products, within the value system of techno-solutionism 1.
+In his book To Save Everything, Click Here, Evgeny Morozov critically describes this value system, explaining that "this never-ending quest to ameliorate [...] is shortsighted and only perfunctorily interested in the activity for which improvement is sought" (Morozov, 2013).
+This critique applies to the development of meal replacements, the materialization of techno-solutionism in food, which continue to be promoted as an universal response to anything from time management, nutritional dilemmas, food waste and sustainability.